bglodde/bglodde/README.md

 ## Python
 ### [message-utility](https://github.com/bglodde/bglodde/blob/main/messageUtility/messageUtility.py) : iMessage Utility
-Connects to the Messages app's chat.db SQLite database and provides functionality to list users (with their phone numbers/IDs) and export message history for specific users.
+Connects to the iMessages app's chat.db SQLite database (on a Mac) and provides functionality to list users (with their phone numbers/IDs) and export message history for specific users.
 The output can be filtered by date ranges and message exports are saved to a log file.

 ●▬▬▬▬๑۩۩๑▬▬▬▬▬●